Gazza7205/cloud-workshop-labs/lab-exercise7.md

 ### Monitor Gateway
 1. Login into [Kibana](https://kibana.brcmlabs.com/) and click on 'Analytics' and then click on 'Dashboard'
 2. Search for 'Usage By Org' and click on the link.
-3. Select the Gateway you would to monitor in 'Gateway' dropdown (workshopuser(n)-ssg)
+3. Select the Gateway you would like to monitor in 'Gateway' dropdown (workshopuser(n)-ssg)
-4. You should be able to chart with api usage by organization.
+4. You should be able to see chart with api usage by organization as below.

 <kbd><img src="https://github.com/Gazza7205/cloud-workshop-labs/assets/59958248/3084109f-fbb0-4471-986c-f8b71d65b819" /></kbd>